 Additionally, I sometimes have to coordinate my departure to ensure I arrive according to the schedules of self-storage facilities, which are often necessary if I cannot move everything immediately into my new residence.
 Finally, I have found when moving into condominiums and apartments that moving in can only be done during certain hours.
 Consequently, I have to ensure I arrive with enough time to at least unpack and move-in essentials, such as beds, couches, and clothing.

 Because I do not own the moving truck, I am not privy to all of the maintenance and safety records.
-Before heading out, I always check such things as the headlights, oil level, and windshield washer fluid.
+Before moving out, I always check such things as the headlights, oil level, and windshield washer fluid.
 I also make sure to check the safety of the vehicle by testing the brakes, the taillights, and the blinkers.
 I even test the horn.

 I always keep in mind that even if the rental store gives me a seal of approval, mistakes can and do happen.
 Taking a bit of extra time for an in-depth inspection can help prevent little annoyances, such as a dirty windshield due to lack of wiper fluid, as well as serious issues, such as a crash due to problem brakes.